Get to Know Vertex

 Once your Vertex credentials are added, you will see them on the Taxes page and can test the connection any time by clicking “Test Configuration”.
 If you need to change your credentials, click “Configure”.

 To test your Vertex integration, we recommend adding credentials for a test Vertex instance on your Recurly sandbox site.
 When you are ready to go live with the integration, put your production Vertex credentials on your production Recurly site.
-Note that once Vertex credentials are added, your integration is live and all invoices are flowing to Vertex.
+Note that once Vertex credentials are added on your production Recurly site, your integration is live and all invoices are flowing to Vertex.
 Due to this, please read all of the documentation and test your integration before going live.